lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Now we are good to go and it's time to download the data.
 The complete openFOAM case can be downloaded from :download:`here <case/DRP_permeability_2D.zip>` .

 Copy the case into your shared working directory (probably $HOME/HydrothermalFoam_runs).
 You need to do this within the docker container (your right-hand shell in Visual Studio Code if you followed the recommended setup).
-Cd into your shared folder and type this:

 Check out the directory structure shown in :numref:`lst:drp_case:tree`.